 - they’re usually the most inexpensive option

-Unfortunately, despite their low cost and ease of install, above-coil kits can cause suspension damage at full down travel (aka full droop).
+Unfortunately, despite their low cost and ease of install, above-coil kits can cause suspension damage at full down travel (aka full droop or full extension).
 This is because the increased length of the coil assembly isn’t 100% compatible with the stock suspension – ball joints, cv joints, cv axles, the sway bar, and the control arms should all be changed or lengthened if the coil length changes.
 Otherwise, they are all outside of factory design limits at full down-travel.

 ToyTec (a lift kit and leveling kit manufacturer) has told us that they’e also seen some above-coil kits cause the spacer to come into contact with the upper control arm (UCA) at full droop, which is obviously a bad thing.
 This isn’t to say that every above-coil kit could damage the UCA, but it’s worth considering.

-Also, anyone who has installed one of these kits will tell you that they’re fairly hard to pry into place – a large pry-bar and/or a ratchet strap are usually required to get the new longer coil assembly to fit.
+Also, anyone who has installed one of these kits will tell you that they can be hard to pry into place – a large pry-bar and/or a ratchet strap are usually required to get the new longer coil assembly to fit.

 - Provided you have access to a quality spring compressor (or a local shop that has one), in-coil spacer kits are very easy to install and do not require any prying like above-coil kits